vkuberan/docker-and-kubernetes-masterclass-from-beginner-to-advanced/nginx-setup/basic-nginx-setup.md

   - The container is running successfully, but more configurations will be explored in the upcoming lessons.

 To ensure stability, it is best to use a specific version of the **NGINX** image (1.27.0) instead of relying on the latest tag, which can change over time and cause incompatibilities.
 The image can be pulled using `docker pull nginx:1.27.0` and verified with docker images.
 To run the container, use `docker run -d -p 80:80 --name web_server nginx:1.27.0`, ensuring it runs in detached mode with proper port mapping and a custom name.
 Without specifying a version, Docker defaults to the latest, potentially leading to unexpected behavior.
 Once the container is running, `docker ps` confirms its status, and curl localhost verifies the NGINX response.
 With the basic setup complete, more configurations will follow in the next lessons.

+# Customizing Content Inside the NGINX Container

+- **Starting and Accessing the NGINX Container**
+  - Verify if the container is running using `docker ps`.
+  - If it is stopped, restart it using `docker start web_server`.
+  - Use `docker exec -it web_server sh` to open an interactive shell inside the container.

+- **Installing Vim and Accessing the HTML File**
+  - By default, **_Vim_** is not installed in the NGINX container.
+  - Install it using apt-get update followed by `apt-get install vim`.
+  - Locate the `index.html` file at `/usr/share/nginx/html/index.html`.

+- Editing the HTML File with Vim
+  - Open the file in **_Vim_** using vim `/usr/share/nginx/html/index.html`.
+  - Use **_Vim_** commands to edit the content:
+    - `9dd` to delete nine lines.
+    - `i` to enter insert mode, modify the message, and then save with `:wq`.

+- **Verifying the Changes**
+  - Run `cat /usr/share/nginx/html/index.html` to check if the content was updated.
+  - Use `curl localhost` to confirm the changes.
+  - If the browser still shows the old content, clear cache or rely on `curl`.

+- **Next Steps**
+  - The project demonstrates modifying container files and installing packages.
+  - Further discussions on limitations and improvements will follow in the next lesson.

+To ensure the **NGINX** container is running, check with `docker ps` and restart it if necessary.
+Use `docker exec -it web_server sh` to enter the container.
+Since `Vim` is not pre-installed, update the package list with `apt-get update` and install `Vim` using `apt-get install vim`.
+The `index.html` file, located at `/usr/share/nginx/html/index.html`, can be modified by opening it in `Vim` (`vim /usr/share/nginx/html/index.html`).
+Use commands like 9dd to delete multiple lines and `i` to enter insert mode and edit the text.
+Save changes with `:wq` and verify using `cat` or `curl localhost`.
+If the browser still displays the old content, clear the cache or rely on curl.
+This project highlights how to modify container files and install packages, with further discussions on improvements in the next lesson.